openminted/black-hole/README.md

-# black-hole
+# Black Hole

-A Java API for accessing the Galaxy REST API
+A Java library for accessing the Galaxy REST API.
+Based on code originally found in the blend4j library but upated to reflect the current Galaxy API.